valeIT/valeIT.github.io/_posts/2019-05-04-Introducing Learning Flutter.md

 ![](/assets/article_images/learningflutter3.png)

-[If you're not familiar with Flutter here's a short introduction on it][5]:
+If you're not familiar with Flutter here's a short introduction on it:

 > Flutter allows you to have one codebase and deploy applications to both iOS and Android devices.
 >
 > > Fundamentally, Flutter is for users that want beautiful apps, with delightful motion and animation, and UIs with character and an identity all their own.

-We have hand crafted an [easy route to follow][3] if you're new to Flutter and would like to learn to create your first application with it.
+If you're new to Flutter and would like to learn to create your first application with it we have hand crafted an [easy route to follow][3].
 If you're instead already familiar with Flutter and want to try something more challenging you can try [building a markdown note taking app from scratch][4].
+If you're more interested in learning about [what Flutter brings to the table and why I love it among so many others you might be interested in What Is Flutter and Why Should You Use It?][5].

+Let me know if you have any questions or tips!

 ![](/assets/article_images/learningflutter2.png)